 Below please find some information regarding your pet's relocation.
-We will go over all of the information with you, but we wanted to provide you a hard copy as well in preparation of our call.
+We will go over all of the information with you, but wanted to provide you a hard copy as well.

 Tranquilizing Your Pet

 Please don't do it.
 The most popular drug used is acepromazine.
 It is a perfectly fine tranquilizer for clinical use.
 However, at altitude it can depress the animal's respiration, lower blood pressure and alter the temperature control mechanism.
 It also prevents them from effectively stabilizing themselves during the flight.